 Take the medications prescribed at the time of your discharge from the hospital.
 If you are taking any medications on a regular basis prior to your admission to the hospital, you should continue to take those as well.
-For any aches, pains or headaches, you may use Tylenol or Extra-Strength Tylenol.
-Sometimes, you will be given a prescription for other pain killers.
-Do not use any aspirin or aspirin-like compounds or ibuprofen products (NSAIDs) (eg. Advil, Nuprin, Motrin, Bufferin, etc.) for four weeks after surgery.
-If you start aspirin or aspirin like compounds and you notice blood in your urine, please stop taking it and increase your water intake.
+For any aches, pain or headaches, you may use Tylenol or Extra-Strength Tylenol.
+Do not use any aspirin or aspirin-like compounds or ibuprofen products (eg Advil, Nuprin, Motrin, Bufferin, etc.) for six weeks after surgery.